Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 This type of concern can be tricky to address, since seeking certainty about what you’re experiencing can quickly become a compulsive safety-seeking behavior.
 It’s best to ask a licensed professional who has experience and specialized training in treating OCD.

-If these 3 circumstances are met, you may be suffering from OCD focused on the theme of schizophrenia.
+If these three circumstances are met, you may be experiencing OCD focused on the theme of schizophrenia.
 The cycle of repetitive obsessions with compulsive behaviors in response is what sets OCD apart from other conditions.

 It’s also worth pointing out that schizophrenia and related disorders tend to be characterized by limited insight into one’s symptoms.
 This means that paranoid delusions experienced by people with schizophrenia feel entirely real, and are generally difficult to distinguish from reality.
 People with OCD, however, have greater insight, recognizing—at least partially—that their fears or doubts aren’t entirely rational.